-In the second part of our conversation with Jinhui Wang 汪锦卉, a recent Royal College of Art graduate, our discussions evolved around digital art, we talked about Jin’s artistic inspirations, the main ethos of her artistic practices and the current hot topics like the pandemic and NFT.
+In the second chapter of our conversation with Jinhui Wang 汪锦卉, a recent Royal College of Art graduate, our discussions evolved around digital art, we talked about Jin’s artistic inspirations, the main ethos of her artistic practices and the current hot topics like the pandemic and NFT.

 Axel Wang: What would you call yourself on a business card?